 Did you know that if you decide to quit together you are almost six times more likely* to kick nicotine than going it alone?

-Help her say goodbye to cigarettes forever by ditching the smokes too.
+Help them say goodbye to cigarettes forever by ditching the smokes too.
 You can then keep each other going, avoid temptation and bash those cravings on the nose.

 *Research by the Imperial College London